 - 1. Staring at you and saying nothing for the first few minutes of the interview. - 2.
-Playing "good cop, bad cop" with another interviewer when you respond to a question. - 3.
+When you respond to a question, one interviewer agrees with you, the other will disagree or look disappointed with every word you say.
+This strategy is often used to see how candidates handle pressure or provide answers in pressure filled challenging situations. - 3.
 Several interruptions such as cell phone notifications or staff members entering or leaving. - 4.
 What would you say if I told you your interview isn't going very well right now? - 5.
 If you could be a fruit, what fruit would you be and why? - 6.
 You have 2 minutes to impress me.
 Go.